premsantosh/chiffonier/README.md

 # chiffonier

 A Clojure library for file system operations.
+This is only for Unix/Linux (BSD) systems.
+If used in windows no gurantee is given for all the commands to function.
 Currently in development stage hence there might be bugs.

 ## Usage

+Add the dependency to your project.clj **com.nomad.chiffonier/chiffonier 0.1.0-SNAPSHOT**

 The library currently supports the following commands:
 * pwd `pwd` - Returns the current working directory